tero-saarinen/sketch-library-setup/readme.md

 |:--- |
 | <img src="img/components-dark.jpg" width="419" height="154"/> |

-Components are isolated elements that have a clear meaning as standalone elements.
+Components are design elements that are meaningful in isolation.
 For example buttons, text fields, radios and checkboxes fall under this category.

 | Pre-compositions |
 |:--- |